orbkit/orbkit/doc/adtutorials/cubature.rst

 Tutorial for the Integration with Cubature
 ==========================================

-This is an advanced tutorial which shows how to use orbkit together with the Python interface to Cubature to determine the norm of the occupied molecular orbitals of the water molecule in a user-defined volume.
+This is an advanced tutorial which shows how to use ORBKIT together with the Python interface to Cubature to determine the norm of the occupied molecular orbitals of the water molecule in a user-defined volume.